 This section has been enlarged.
 Please see our Personal Names page for various resources.

 Poorlaw records generally break down into several categories.
 The term "Poor Law Papers" is a group title which covers various legal documents that existed to cover the parishes where expenditure on a given person may be required.
 All these can date from 1601 to 1834.
 There are many Nottinghamshire parishes that do not have poor law records archived under the parish name.
+One reason is that some Poor Law Records were indexed by township name, which sometimes didn't match the parish name.
 The Quarter Sessions poor law indexes between them cover the whole of Nottinghamshire and therefore include the parishes not covered by parish chest documents.
 The Petty Sessions indexes cover smaller areas but still include parishes without their own poor law docs.